The Causes of Coronary Heart Disease

-The idea is that saturated fat and cholesterol cause clogged arteries, which leads to coronary heart disease.
+The main belief of most physicians is that saturated fat and cholesterol cause clogged arteries, which leads to coronary heart disease.
 This idea is what researchers call the Diet-Heart Hypothesis.

 There's a slight problem though.
 When you look at the actual research data, these factors DON'T have strong correlations with the development of heart disease.

 In fact, cholesterol levels in the blood and saturated fat in the diet have NO effect on heart disease.
 This has been confirmed in several studies.
 Despite spending millions of dollars, research organizations in the US have never been able to establish a link between cholesterol levels, saturated fat intake and heart disease.
 High LDL cholesterol has some correlation, but only when the LDL particles are the small, dense, oxidized kind.

 Let's look at saturated fat, the source of cholesterol, first.
 In this meta analysis published in 2010, Krauss et al concluded that "a meta-analysis of prospective epidemiologic studies showed that there is no significant evidence for concluding that dietary saturated fat is associated with an increased risk of CHD (coronary heart diease) or CVD (coronary vascular disease)."